jareddonovan/creative-coding-showcase/DEV_NOTES.md

 * H3: Huey - in the cabinet - spare.
 Haven't tested.

 * D1: Dewey - in the spare rpi 4.
 Haven't tested.
-* D2: Dewey - in the cabinet - spare.
+* D2: Dewey - in the cabinet - spare 1.
 Haven't tested.
-* D3: Dewey - in the cabinet rpi 5.
+* D3: Dewey - in the cabinet - spare 2.
 Works.
+* D4: Dewey - in the pi5 in the cabinet.
+64Gb and fast card.
+Works very well.

 * L1: Louie - in the spare pi4.
 Haven't tested.
 * L2: Louie - not working.
+This is a bad SD card.
 * L3: Louie - in the cabinet rpi5.
 Works.
+* L4: Louie - in the pi5 in the cabinet.
+64Gb and fast card.
+Works very well.

 ## Raspberry pi 5 power button fix notes